Paradigm4/finance/README.md

 The `apply` operator creates new array attributes with more reasonable names, and converts the data types of some of them.
-In particular it creates an attribute names "TIMESTAMP" of type int64 that represents the number of seconds past midnight of each datum (these data have second resolution).
+In particular it creates an attribute "TIMESTAMP" of type int64 that represents the number of seconds past midnight of each datum (these data have second resolution).
 It also uses a trivial perfect hash from the superfunpack plugin called `dumb_hash` to convert symbol name to an int64 value.
 "PRICE" and "VOLUME" attributes are also converted